DTJF/libpruio/src/doc/_6_messages.md

 connected to that ball number) and call function PruIo::config(), first.

-\Item{"no GPIO mode"} Setting a header pin in GPIO mode is required, but the specified mode in parameter `Mo` is not a GPIO mode. -> Make sure to specify a valid GPIO mode (ie. from enumerators PinMuxing).

-\note When the pin (CPU ball) is not in the matching mode, \Proj
-      tries to configure it.
-In that case you also may get error messages as described in \ref sSecPruIoSetPin.

 ## Value ## {#sSecErrGpioValue}

-\Item{"unknown GPIO input pin number"} The specified ball number is too big. -> Make sure that parameter `Ball` is less or equal \ref PRUIO_AZ_BALL.
+\Item{"unknown GPIO output pin number"} The specified ball number is too big. -> Make sure that parameter `Ball` is less or equal \ref PRUIO_AZ_BALL.

+\Item{"no GPIO pin"} Getting a GPIO input is required, but the specified header pin (CPU ball number) isn't in GPIO mode. -> Check the parameter `Ball`.
+Call function GpioUdt::config() to change the pin configuration to GPIO input mode.

 \Item{"GPIO subsystem not enabled"} Getting a GPIO input is required, but the related GPIO subsystem isn't enabled. -> Set `PruIo->Gpio->Conf(n)->ClVa = 2` (n is the number of the GPIO subsystem connected to that ball number) and call function PruIo::config(), first.

-\Item{"no GPIO pin"} Getting a GPIO input is required, but the specified header pin (CPU ball number) isn't in GPIO mode. -> Check the parameter `Ball`.
-Call function GpioUdt::config() to change the pin configuration to GPIO in mode.

 ## setValue ## {#sSecErrGpioSetValue}